Last Updated: June 11, 2024

 Early Life

 While Betty White was attending high school, she became extremely passionate about the great outdoors.
 Although she initially wanted to become a park ranger, she soon gave up on her dream because women weren't allowed to take that job at the time.
-Instead, she became an avid writer and eventually created a play in which she acted the lead role for her high school drama group.
+Instead, she became an avid writer and eventually created a play in which she acted in the lead role for her high school drama group.
 Her experience made her passionate about a future career as an actress, and she was inspired by other famous actresses at the time, such as Jeanette MacDonald.

 Early Career